Parabola Increasing Decreasing Intervals Practice Problems

 Video Solution

-Identify the segment below where the function is decreasing:
+Identify the domain where the function increases:

 Video Solution